Skip to content

 npm install @effect/platform

-Below is a simple example using the Path module to create a file path.
-This program is compatible with multiple environments:
+Here’s a basic example using the Path module to create a file path, which can run across different environments:

 index.ts